Here are the fundamentals on how to pay yourself

 What is an owner’s draw?

 An owner’s draw is one way small business owners pay themselves.
 This simply means that you withdraw your pay from the profits of your small business.
-It’s important to note that you must account for all of the business expenses, first, in order to be sure of the profits from which you’ll be withdrawing from.
+It’s important to note that you must account for all of the business expenses first in order to determine how much profit you have to withdraw from.

 The owner’s draw is a popular method for sole proprietors to pay themselves.
 Essentially, they pay the business’s expenses, put aside any funds that they earmark for future expansion or anticipated expenses, and pay themselves the rest.

-Keep in mind, at the time they are paid, owner’s draws are not subject to Social Security, Medicare, or income tax withholding.
+Keep in mind that if you’re collecting an owner’s draw, you are likely not withholding for social security, Medicare, or income taxes, but you will still have to pay those taxes.
 As you will need to report the income you’ve earned when you file, it’s a good idea to keep some money aside to account for the taxes you will owe.
 You may also be required to pay quarterly income taxes in this situation.
-Keeping meticulous records will definitely aid in avoiding any issues or surprises when tax day comes around.
+Keeping meticulous records will aid in avoiding any issues or surprises when Tax Day comes.

 Is it easier to pay myself a salary?